 The school delivers live, interactive and online teaching, and it currently has around 1,500 students worldwide, 30% from outside the UK.
-Enrolling boys and girls aged seven to 19 years, InterHigh offers Primary, Secondary, IGCSE and A Level courses from Years 3-13.
+Enrolling boys and girls aged seven to 19 years, InterHigh offers Primary, Secondary, IGCSE, A Level and IB courses for Years 3-13.

-As a result of the purchase, the online school has recently been rebranded King’s InterHigh.
-King’s College Online, part of Inspired, and InterHigh (formally owned by Wey Education) intend to bring together the best of the two schools, to deliver a complete school experience that nurtures students through their journey as whole individuals.
+As a result of the purchase, the online school was rebranded King’s InterHigh.
+King’s College Online, part of Inspired, and InterHigh (formally owned by Wey Education) came together to offer the best of the two schools, and deliver a complete school experience that nurtures students through their journey as whole individuals.

-InterHigh offers a full UK curriculum from Key Stage 2 (Year 3) to post-16.
-With the EYFS curriculum for Foundation Stage children being largely play-based and, and through its extension, Key Stage 1 students (Year 1 and 2), InterHigh does not offer these early years of education.
+King's InterHigh offers a full UK curriculum from Key Stage 2 (Year 3) to post-16.
 As students move through the school they can study a full range of IGCSE, AS and A Level courses.

 The Key Stage 2, 3, 4 and 5 curricula are taught by qualified, trained and experienced staff.
 The learning platform enables students to watch missed lessons back in full, enabling students to solidify their learning or the flexibility to plan their own timetable, so that they are not tied to a rigid school timetable and are able to pursue their own interests, hobbies, pastimes and goals in school hours if this suits them and their families better.